 The club also holds large ammunition stocks, which can be purchased by probationers and full members.

 UPDATED CALENDAR ON 16.05.2019

 You can now see the 2019-2020 range dates in the members area.

-The write up of The 2018 Fullbore Competition is now in the members area.
+The write up and results of The 2019 .22 Smallbore Competition is now in the members area.